 At Nower Hill we are committed to helping new colleagues feel welcome in the school.
-We give as much support as is needed to help new colleagues settle in.

-Every colleague receives support from their faculty/department and year team.
-Over and above this we have two separate induction programmes for new teachers.
+We give as much bespoke support from their faculty/department and year team as is needed to help new colleagues settle in.
+Over and above this, we have two separate induction programmes for new teachers.

-- a) An Induction Day for all new teaching staff in July, prior to the start of the new academic year, which includes: - guidance on our culture for learning 'The Nower Hill Way' - our Teachers' Handbook - guidance on our Student Support system - guidance on our Inclusion provision - time to meet other new teachers and colleagues within the faculty - 2020-2021 individual timetables - handover time with previous form tutor where relevant - b) An informal meeting at the end of the first week back with the Senior Team and further training on procedures for SIMS, G-suite, MintClass, Show My Homework and use of Interactive Whiteboards within the first month of the new academic year.
+- a) An Induction Day for all new teaching staff in July, prior to the start of the new academic year, which includes: - guidance on our culture for learning 'The Nower Hill Way' - our Teachers' Handbook - guidance on our Student Support system - guidance on our Inclusion provision - time to meet other new teachers and colleagues within the faculty - individual timetables for the new academic year - handover time with previous form tutor where relevant - b) An informal meeting at the end of the first week back with the Senior Team and further training on procedures for SIMS, G-suite, MintClass, Show My Homework and use of Interactive Whiteboards within the first month of the new academic year.

-II Induction Programme for NQTs
+2. Induction Programme for NQTs